-2017 will be our 12th Annual Bands In The Sand party at and to benefit the Chesapeake Bay Foundation.
-Los Lobos is this year's headliner, joined by Mad Planet and Misspent Youth.
+2022 will be our 15th Annual Bands In The Sand party at and to benefit the Chesapeake Bay Foundation.
+Big Bad Voodoo Daddy was the musical headliner in 2019, joined by Mad Planet and Misspent Youth.
+More details to come.

 The event has raised over to a million dollars for CBF.
 This year our good friends at bambeco were the Title Sponsor again.
 “Thank you bambeco, you are truly dedicated to Saving the Bay, such a natural treasure!”